FrankHB/pl-docs/en-US/calling-for-language-features.md

 There are other implementation concerns to avoid general-purposed GC by default.

+* Most typical GC implementations have allocators directly relying on a single global store.
+	* This already conflicts with the requirements of avoiding mandatory of the global store described in the related subclause.
+	* Consequently, deriving a language without GC in user programs is generally impossible.
+This conflicts with the requirements of general-purposed property (at least to the configurations which cannot afford the overhead of the global store).
-* Notably, GC often incurs memory consumption problem, that is, requiring [a lot more backing memory than the amount being needed](https://sealedabstract.com/rants/why-mobile-web-apps-are-slow/index.html).
+* Notably, GC often incurs memory consumption problem even with a robust global store.
+That is, requiring [a lot more backing memory than the amount being needed](https://sealedabstract.com/rants/why-mobile-web-apps-are-slow/index.html).
-	* Note this is actually the instance identified by "leak" as per the definition of [[Cl98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf), being stricter worse than deterministic release of memory in block scope variables of ALGOL-like languages.
+	* Note this is actually a kind of "leak" as per the definition of [[Cl98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf), being stricter worse than deterministic release of memory in block scope variables of ALGOL-like languages.
-	* This increases the risk of [page faults](https://en.wikipedia.org/wiki/Page_fault) in modern systems, which is even worse for performance.
+	* This increases the risks of [page faults](https://en.wikipedia.org/wiki/Page_fault) in modern systems, which is even worse for performance.
 * Many GC incurs the [STW (stop-the-world)](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Stop-the-world_vs._incremental_vs._concurrent) problem.
 This can seriously degenerate responsibility of applications by poor latency and causes bad user experience in cases of interactive applications.
 	* Generational or incremental GC may relieve the problem, but not totally avoid.
 And the complexity of GC implementation can increase a lot.
 	* Most concurrent GC implementations have no better situations except that the stop time would be less.
 But the complexity can be even more.
 	* The [C4](https://www.azul.com/files/c4_paper_acm2.pdf) claims it can totally avoid the stop.
 However, it is only meaningfully available on a system equipped with huge amount of memory (say, several TBs in one instance).
 * These performance problems make it not suited for most real-time or low-latency applications.
-Although in theory GC is not necessarily inconsistent with these requirements, it is already quite hard to implement.
+	* Although in theory GC is not necessarily inconsistent with these requirements, it is already quite hard to implement.
 With limited memory resources, this is even harder.
 * Some languages with need of "system programming" like C, C++ and Rust avoid GC by default.
-In particular, (general-purposed) GC violates [zero overhead](https://webstore.iec.ch/preview/info_isoiec18015{ed1.0}en.pdf) principle in C++, and similarly, [zero overhead abstraction](https://blog.rust-lang.org/2015/05/11/traits.html) in Rust.
+	* In particular, (general-purposed) GC violates [zero overhead](https://webstore.iec.ch/preview/info_isoiec18015{ed1.0}en.pdf) principle in C++, and similarly, [zero overhead abstraction](https://blog.rust-lang.org/2015/05/11/traits.html) in Rust.

 Note the discouragement of GC does not cover the following facilities.